1. Programme Overview: EA and Open Value

 | Factor in growth and cloud plans | If expecting significant growth or cloud migration, lean toward an agreement that scales.
 A fast-growing company nearing 500 seats might negotiate an EA early to lock pricing.
 A static company saves money with Open Value |

 | Use subscription flexibility | If choosing EA Subscription or OV Subscription, review your user count before each anniversary and adjust quantities to avoid paying for unused licences.
-This is the built-in advantage of subscription — use it |
+This is the built-in advantage of subscription.
+Use it |

 | Start EA renewal prep 12+ months early | Gather internal requirements, set budget limits, engage with Microsoft or your LSP.
 Early preparation strengthens your negotiation position and avoids last-minute pressure |

-| Maximise Software Assurance benefits | You're paying for SA in EA and OV Subscription.
-Use the benefits — upgrade rights, training vouchers, home use programme.
-If you aren't using them, reconsider whether SA is worth the cost in your next agreement |
+| Maximise Software Assurance benefits | You are paying for SA in EA and OV Subscription.
+Use the benefits: upgrade rights, training vouchers, home use programme.
+If you are not using them, reconsider whether SA is worth the cost in your next agreement |

-| Don't mix programmes without a plan | Avoid buying extra licences through Open Value or retail alongside an EA — this leads to compliance issues and wasted spend.
+| Do not mix programmes without a plan | Avoid buying extra licences through Open Value or retail alongside an EA.
+This leads to compliance issues and wasted spend.
 Only use a secondary programme for isolated cases, and document exceptions |

-| Benchmark and get multiple quotes | For EA: benchmark Microsoft's discount against industry standards.
+| Benchmark and get multiple quotes | For EA: benchmark Microsoft’s discount against industry standards.
 For Open Value: request quotes from multiple resellers.
-Competition ensures you aren't leaving money on the table |
+Competition ensures you are not leaving money on the table |

 | Plan for end-of-term | Have an exit or renewal strategy.
 For EA: understand perpetual rights retained without SA.
 For OV Subscription: budget for buy-out if you need the software after subscription expires.
 Surprises at term end are costly |